Skip to main content

 OA Bootcamp Database created

-• General: These are genaral database definitions like database name and database type.
+• General: General database definitions like database name and type.

-• Tables: This tab lists all the physical tables (and aliases) that belong to the database.
+• Tables: Lists all physical tables (and aliases) in the database.

-• Connection Pools: This tab shows all connection pools defined for the database.
+• Connection Pools: Shows all connection pools defined for the database.

-• Query Limits: This tab allows setting query-level restrictions at the database level.
+• Query Limits: Set query-level restrictions at the database level.

 Connection Pools

-Connection pool defines how Oracle Analytics connects to the database — including credentials, max connections, timeouts, etc. There can be more than one connection pool defined for a database.
-For example, it is a good practice to have a separate connection pool defined for variables initialisation, hence typically we would expect more that one connection pool defined here.
-But for our lab, one will be enough.
+A connection pool defines how Oracle Analytics connects to the database—including credentials, maximum connections, timeouts, and more.
+You can define multiple connection pools for a database.
+For example, it's good practice to have a separate connection pool for variable initialization, so typically you might expect more than one connection pool here.
+For our lab, one will suffice.

-Navigate to Connection Pools tab.
-As we expected, connection pool list is empty.
+Navigate to the Connection Pools tab.
+As expected, the list is empty.

 Connection Pools

-Look for a plus icon (plus), it is next to Search filed, and click on it.
+Click the plus icon (plus) next to the Search field.
 This will automatically add a new connection pool.

 Adding a new Connection Pool